HiyaToki/Uncovering-Agendas/data/README.md

 document_id, tweet_id, original_language, labels
 ```

+In order to adhere to the content sharing policies of X (formerly known as Twitter), we are not making the textual contents of our dataset public.
+Please read the instructions below on how to construct the complete dataset.

 ## Instructions
 To obtain the text filed of our dataset, please download the un-tagged Twitter 2022 French Presendential Elections coprus from: https://www.kaggle.com/datasets/jeanmidev/french-presidential-online-listener